 “I feel like if you go to jail, you bond out, and you do a probation and you do your steps, then you should be able to get yourself reinstated," she added, "but it's kind of impossible."

 Unless lawmakers find a surprise solution in this summer's special legislative session, it will be 2019 before the issue comes up again.

 Live chat: Talk to our reporters about bills that didn't make it out of the regular session — and what's ahead in the special — Friday, July 14 at noon.
 Ask a question.

 Read related Tribune coverage:

-A measure to repeal the widely unpopular program made it out of the House but died before hitting the Senate floor. [link]
+A measure to repeal the widely unpopular program made it out of the House but died before hitting the Senate floor.
+[Full story]

-State senators expressed bipartisan disapproval Wednesday of an unpopular program that levies large surcharges on drivers for traffic offenses, with several calling for broad changes or scrapping it entirely. [link]
+State senators expressed bipartisan disapproval Wednesday of an unpopular program that levies large surcharges on drivers for traffic offenses, with several calling for broad changes or scrapping it entirely.
+[Full story]

-The Texas Senate voted Thursday to weaken the state’s Driver Responsibility Program, which critics say unfairly penalizes poor Texans. [link]
+The Texas Senate voted Thursday to weaken the state’s Driver Responsibility Program, which critics say unfairly penalizes poor Texans.
+[Full story]